MiPrincesses/MiPrincesses/README.md

 A gentle and courteous reminder, dear traveler: A little courtesy can unlock the gates to a world of enchantment through conversation.
 Please introduce yourself with your name, company, and the purpose of your call, and I shall be delighted to weave words with you.
 I appreciate your kindness and will return your call as soon as possible.
 May your day be filled with magic!

+May you enter another kingdom into the world of another fantasy that is called A Day Unseen. https://github.com/MiPrincesses/Adayunseen